 Section 21E of the Securities Exchange Act of 1934 and are made pursuant

-to the safe harbor provisions of the Private Securities Litigation
+to the safe harbour provisions of the Private Securities Litigation

 Reform Act of 1995.
-Forward looking statements reflect the current view
+Forwards looking statements reflect the current view

 about future events.
 Using the words “plan,” “likely,” “explore,”

 “intend,” “set to” and similar expressions as they relate to VR1’s

 products identify forwards looking statements.
 Such statements, include,

 but aren't limited to, statements relating to our business, products

 and services we may offer in the future, sales and marketing strategy

 and capital outlook.
 Forwards looking statements are based on our current

 expectations and assumptions regarding our business, the economy and